 Bullied kids also need to know there’s nothing “wrong” with them, and they are worthy of and deserve valid, genuine, long-lasting friendships.

-Kids can find positive friendship groups at religious school, in Scouts, and on sports teams.
+Kids can find positive friendship groups at religious schools, in Scouts, and on sports teams.

 2. Get to know your kid’s friends.